Custom Home and Remodeling Blog

 Shakes are installed in the same manner as shingles and can also be made from natural wood or engineered composite materials.
 They are designed to have less uniformity in size, shape, and thickness than shingles.
 As a result, they have an irregular and rustic appearance.

-Guide To Home Exterior Siding Materials Styles - Shakes
+Our Guide To Home Exterior Siding Material Options - Shakes

 3. Tongue-and-Groove

-To create this type of siding, boards are manufactured so that the tongue of one piece fits into the groove of the adjacent piece to form an interlocking siding.
-Tongue-and-groove siding can be installed horizontally or vertically, and it has a flat, uniform appearance.
+To create this style of siding, natural wood or composite boards are manufactured so that the tongue of one piece fits into the groove of the adjacent piece to form an interlocking siding.
+Tongue-and-groove siding can be installed horizontally or vertically and has a flat, uniform appearance.

-Guide To Home Exterior Siding Materials Styles- Tongue and Groove
+Our Guide To Home Exterior Siding Material Options - Tongue and Groove

 4. Lap (Also known as Bevel or Clapboard)

-Guide To Home Exterior Siding Materials Styles- Lap Siding
+Our Guide To Home Exterior Siding Material Options - Lap

 5. Board and Batten

 Board and Batten siding is made from wide vertical boards with narrow, overlying vertical battens that cover the gaps.
-This style of siding was traditionally found on barns but is now used to create a country cottage or modern farmhouse look.
+This style of siding was traditionally found on barns but is now used to create a country-cottage or modern-farmhouse look on the exterior of homes.

-Guide To Home Exterior Siding Materials Styles - Board and Batten
+Our Guide To Home Exterior Siding Material Options - Board and Batten

-Guide To Home Exterior Siding Materials - Farmhouse
+Our Guide To Home Exterior Siding Material Options - Modern Farmhouse

-Should You Renovate Or Build A New Custom Home?
+Should You Remodel Or Build A New Custom Home?

 Custom Home Guide eBook